Welcome to Reception!

-Welcome back after the Easter break.
-We hope that you all had an enjoyable holiday!
+We hope that you have had an exciting and enjoyable summer.

 We operate an open door policy, so please do not hesitate to speak to myself, Miss Biffin, if you have any questions or messages, I will be available at the classroom doors at 8:30am and end of school 3:00pm.

-We are looking forward to a fun filled term of learning.
+We are looking forward to a fun filled year of learning.

 Reception had a fantastic seaside day.
 We were lucky the weather stayed nice.
 The children started the day with a magician and Punch and Judy show.
 This involved a lot of laughter from all.
 What great entertainment!
 They then (a lot for the first time) went on a pony ride around the field.
 Following on from a British summer lunch of fish and chips, the children enjoyed an ice cream from the ice cream van.
 We ended a fantastic day with the paddling pools and a water fight.
 It was a fantastic day filled with lots of memories.